IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    of copper that are also a way to represent wires in the schematic (usually power related wires).

-   The pink lines denote the silkscreen, which will be talked about later.
+   The turquoise lines denote the silkscreen, which will be talked about later.

    The gray boundaries denote component courtyards (F/B.CrtYd), or boundaries.
 If component courtyards overlap, a DRC error will occur since two components are trying to